nsip/sif34_assessment/README.md

 # sif34_assessment
-Assessment Objects to be added to SIF-AU 3.4 (excluding NAPLAN objects)
+Assessment Objects to be added to SIF-AU 3.4 (excluding NAPLAN objects).
+The following is for feedback.

 The NSIP Data Standards Working Group met on Friday 2016-10-21, to discuss the requirements for assessment data objects in Australian Education.
 The objects convering NAPLAN assessment were kept out of scope.
 [NAPLAN Results Reporting](https://github.com/nsip/naplan-results-reporting),